 As mentioned above, the unique construction of the Purple mattress makes this choice stand out from other foam mattresses online.
-First, two standard poly foam layers add support and comfort to the design.
-However, what makes the Purple special is the hyper-elastic polymer topper developed by the company’s engineer founders.
 The gel-like topper is fantastic for multiple reasons, offering sleepers pressure relief, comfortable bounce, and increased cooling capabilities for those who get hot during the night.
 Covering the Purple is an elegantly stitched blend of polyester/viscose/lycra fabric that allows for ventilation and works well with the polymer topper.

 Like traditional foam mattresses, the Casper is constructed completely of foam layers.
-Similar to the Purple, there are two poly foam layers that offer pressure relief and support.
-Unlike its competitor, the Casper’s second layer is a cushioning memory foam known for absorbing weight and offering maximum comfort.
-Finally, the bottom layer is a thick foam base meant to evenly distribute weight and create shape for the above layers.
+Similar to the Purple, there are two polyfoam layers that offer pressure relief and support.
+Unlike its competitor, Casper’s second layer is a cushioning memory foam known for absorbing weight and providing maximum comfort.
+It measures 1.5” of memory foam, enhancing not only the contouring ability but also the pressure point relief.
+Finally, the bottom layer is a thick foam base meant to evenly distribute weight and create a shape for the above layers.
+It is made of 1.5” of transition polyfoam and 0.5” of a supportive polyfoam.
 Wrapping these layers together is a two-tone cover, with a white 100% polyester fabric covering the top and bottom.
 The side panels stitch these pieces together with a slate gray fabric made of 51% polyester and 49% polypropylene.

 If you or your partner move and shift positions during the night, try to think whether you spend the most time on your stomach, back, or side for this next section.
 That being said, both the Purple and Casper mattresses are meant to give support and comfort to all sizes and sleeping positions.
 For the reviews below, we gathered data from customer reviews and the rating website Sleep Like the Dead.
 To make the comparisons easier, this site groups individuals into three weight categories: small (<130 lbs), average (130-230 lbs), and large (230+ lbs).